USEPA/e-manifest/docs/emanifest_book/src/Intro/the-manifest.md

 #### Additional Fields

-1. **Biennial Report**: The electronic manifest contains , not present on the paper manifest, to indicate whether the waste shipment is part of the Biennial Report.

 As the e-Manifest continues to be developed, additional fields that benefit the e-Manifest stakeholders and EPA may be added.

+1. **Biennial Report**: the `"BrInfo"` field contains data related to the Biennial Report, another component of the EPA's RCRAInfo system.
+Users can elect to provide this information on the manifest to be pulled into the Biennial Report module of RCRAInfo when necessary later on.

 #### Field Values